jlov7/Switchboard/docs/OPERATIONS.md

 ## Backup & Recovery
 - Persisted artifacts: Postgres DB (policies, approvals), audit log, policy bundles.
 - Back up using standard cloud snapshots.
-Verify restore by running `scripts/verify_audit.sh` on restored logs.
+Verify restore by running `scripts/verify_audit.sh <AUDIT_EVENT_ID>` on restored logs and confirm the absence of a `failure_reason`.

 ## Change Management
 - Use feature flags or configuration toggles for new policies.